-The Maintenance Plan shall be prepared with input from an Architect that is acceptable to the City, and who is knowledgeable in the restoration of heritage buildings.
-Issues to be addressed in the Maintenance Plan include water penetration and damage from sun, wind, weather and animals.
-Maintenance includes, but is not limited to, painting or staining, sealing, weather-stripping and the like.
+The Maintenance Plan shall be prepared with input from an Architect who is acceptable to the City, and who is knowledgeable in the restoration of heritage buildings.
+Issues to be addressed include water penetration and damage from sun, wind, weather and animals.
+Maintenance includes painting or staining, sealing, weather-stripping and the like.

-The Funding Strategy shall include, but is not limited to, whether or not the Owner intends to absorb all the costs, undertake fundraising or seek government financial incentives, including those available from the City.
+The Funding Strategy shall include, but is not limited to, whether or not the Owner intends to absorb all the costs, undertake fund raising or seek government financial incentives, including those incentives available from the City.

-The Owner shall submit a Maintenance Plan and Funding Strategy for review and approval by the General Manager, Planning and Development and the Heritage Advisory Commission within one (1) year of the adoption of a by-law to enter into this Agreement.
+The Owner shall submit a Maintenance Plan and Funding Strategy for review and approval by the General Manager, Planning and Development and the Heritage Advisory Commission within one year of the adoption of a by-law to enter into this Agreement.